Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ## **Credits**
 ### **Honorable mentions**
 ​
-Thanks to my mentor Richard who provided valuable input!
+Thanks to my mentor Richard who provided valuable input and direction!
+I look forward to melting his mind during the next projects

-Thanks to my partner Emma who is always so supportive! (she is still laughing at anyone naming something GIT, yes I did show her the site, it didn't help that the comedian Phil Wang has done a promo for them!)
+Thanks to my partner Emma who is always so supportive! (she is still laughing at anyone naming something GIT, yes I did show her the GitHub site, it didn't help that the comedian Phil Wang has done a promo for them!)
 ​
 ### **Content:**
 ​
-I used code from https://alvarotrigo.com/blog/hamburger-menu-css/ example 1 This was used as a starting point for the advanced animations but I made extensive changes to make the menu fit my sites style
+I used code from https://alvarotrigo.com/blog/hamburger-menu-css/ example 1 This was used as a starting point for the advanced animations but I made extensive changes to make the menu fit my sites style.

 ### **Media:**
 ​
-Links to the locations of images if you've used them from an online source!
+I used a number of images from https://images.nasa.gov/ and https://unsplash.com/